 Home Gifts in the Willamette Valley

 This year’s holiday market looks a little different in the Willamette Valley, but it still highlights farmers, baristas, soap makers and painters at the annual Salem Holiday Market and Eugene Saturday Market.
 For the coffee enthusiasts in your life, pick up some coffee beans from Barry Strong Coffee in Salem, which offers regional delivery, or Farmers Union Coffee Roasters in Eugene, which ships right to your door.
 Plant lovers can never have too many succulents, so find the perfect botanical gift at Kraemer’s in McMinnville, Uflora in Newberg or Johnson Brothers Garden Market in Eugene.
 Indulge in that new (or used) book smell at independent bookstores like Third Street Books in McMinnville, Smith Family Bookstore in Eugene or Browsers’ Bookstore in Corvallis.
+For locally made art, check out the Salem Art Association’s ceramicists, jewelers, woodworkers and more at the Bush Barn Art Center Online Marketplace.

 Clothes and Designs in the Willamette Valley